Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Sensitivity Calculation of a Search for Light-Field Dark Matter

 The amplifier is described by (\ref{eq:S_amp}) and produces outgoing noise waves at both its input and output.
 In analogy with (\ref{eq:S_total}), it is straightforward to write an expression for the wave amplitude at the output of the amplifier:

 where $a_{1}^{(1)}(\nu)$ obeys (\ref{eq:a1n}) and the amplifier noise waves obey (\ref{eq:Cn_amp}).

 Armed with our results for the amplifier output, we now calculate the SNR that results from the optimal filtering, square-law detection, and integration steps, the last three blocks of the Dicke radiometer schematic in Fig. \ref{fig:DickeDiagram}.
 Our treatment focuses on statistical moments of the frequency components $b_{2}^{(2)}(\nu)$ at the output of the amplifier.
 See refs. \cite{zmuidzinas2003thermal} and \cite{zmuidzinas2015use} for a similar analysis of thermal noise, photon noise and amplifier noise in astronomical receivers.
-We assume that the amplifier gain is sufficiently large that the signal and noise can be treated as complex amplitudes, rather than introducing creation and annihilation operators.
-This is appropriate in the case of high amplifier gain, which implies that shot noise from the electromagnetic field in the resonator can be ignored in the square-law detection step.
+We assume that the amplifier gain is sufficiently large that the signal and noise can be treated as classical complex amplitudes, rather than introducing quantum-mechanical creation and annihilation operators.
+Sufficiently high gain implies that shot noise from the electromagnetic field in the receiver can be ignored in the square-law detection step.